-Line 16.
+Line 31.
 New Mexico income tax withheld from a passthrough entity.
 Enter the total of all New Mexico income tax withheld on pass-through entity allocable net income as shown on Forms 1099-Misc or Form RPD-41359, Annual Statement of Pass-Through Entity Withholding.
 Be sure to include a copy of the forms with your FID-1 return.

-An entity, including grantor trusts, that has had tax withheld cannot pass a withholding statement directly to its owners, members, partners or beneficiaries (owners).
-Generally, the beneficiary must file and report the tax withheld on its New Mexico income tax return.
-However, if the beneficiary is also a pass-through entity, the tax withheld may be passed to the owner of the beneficiary by issuing the owner an annual withholding statement, Form RPD-41359, Annual Statement of Pass-Through Entity Withholding or a pro forma 1099-Misc.
+Pursuant to 2023 HB-368, in the tax year beginning January 1, 2023, a pass-through entity may elect to pass credit for tax paid to its owners or beneficiaries, whether individuals or other pass-through entities, in an amount equal to each owner's share of the tax; provided that the pass-through entity paid the tax and furnished sufficient information on the pass-through entity's tax return to identify that owner.
+In order for the tax withheld to be passed to the owner,the pass-through entity must also issue the owner an annual withholding statement, Form RPD-41359, Annual Statement of Pass-Through Entity Withholding or a pro forma 1099-Misc.
 The owner may then claim the withholding on their income tax return.

-Line 17.
-Amount from lines 15 and 16 passed to beneficiaries and reported on FID-D. Enter the amount of tax withheld from lines 15 and 16, which was subsequently passed on to the beneficiaries of the estate or trust.
+Line 32.
+Amount from lines 30 and 31 passed to beneficiaries and reported on FID-D. Enter the amount of tax withheld from lines 30 and 31, which was subsequently passed on to the beneficiaries of the estate or trust.
 The fiduciary reports withholding that is passed to beneficiaries by issuing them Form RPD-41359, Annual Statement of Pass-Through Entity Withholding, Form 1099-Misc or a pro-forma Form 1099-Misc.

 The beneficiaries may then take credit for the withholding on their corporate or personal income tax return.